leesheppard/installfest_guides/source/guides/installfest_3/finishing_a_basic_blog.md

  */
 ```

-Finally we'll open `app/assets/stylesheets/foundation_and_overrides.css.scss` and at the bottom of the file import the 'common' styles, so that it looks like this:
+Finally we'll open `app/assets/stylesheets/foundation_and_overrides.css.scss` and at the bottom of the file it should look like:

 ```ruby
 @import 'foundation';